ananda-feron/ananda-feron/README.md

 ###

 ***About Me***<br/>
-• Strong interest in Big Data and Finance<br/>
+• Strong interest in Big Data, Cybersecurity, Finance, and Accounting<br/>
 • Currently learning about ML and Stock Market Analysis<br/>
 • B.S. in Finance, Minor in Computer Science @ SUNY New Paltz<br/>
 • Located in Queens, NY<br/>